DarrenTsungjenWu/Build-Docker-Image-for-Dash/README.md

-# A simple Dash app
+# A simple Dash app - run on Dokcer
+#### Note: here it's assumed that you already have your docker installed.

 ## To start the service
 Clone this Dash-based app package.
 Change directory - in command line - to this package downloaded.

 Execute command in order to build docker image for this app.
-#### Note: here it's assumed that you already have your docker installed.

 ```
 $ docker-compose up --build -d